 - Circles stamp (in lime): Cut the FIMO into circles using found items like medicine cups and small jars.
 Pressed the little circles onto a flat piece of clay.
 Added dots with pencils.

 3. Kids can carve FIMO with anything that creates a mark or texture.
-Search your kitchen gadget drawer, your garden (ideas at FIMO Fossils), use a pencil, fork, etc. If you mess up, just roll again and start over!
+Search your kitchen gadget drawer, your garden, use a pencil, fork, etc. If you mess up, just roll again and start over!

 4. Place the clay on aluminum foil on a baking sheet and bake in the oven per package instructions. *Warning: FIMO is HOT when removed from the oven*

 5. After baking you wind up with not-perfectly-flat handmade stamps, so they'll work better on fabric than on paper!
 To test on fabric, I inked the stamps with regular stamping ink and stamped on cotton fabric.
 Brilliant!

 6. Find handmade stamp ideas in the stamping category.
 Stamping ink is not typically permanent, so if you plan to wash/wear the fabric be sure to use appropriate ink/paint for fabric.

 - Stamp fabric strips to use as ephemera in art journals.

 - Print t-shirts to tote bags